Kitware/VTK/Wrapping/Tools/README.txt

 a) Convert tabs to 8 spaces, e.g. :%s/\t/        /g
 b) Remove extra whitespace from the ends of lines, e.g. :%s/  *$//
 c) Remove blank lines at the beginning and end of the file
+d) Replace all instances of "static inline" with "static".

 When yacc is run, it should not report any shift/reduce or reduce/reduce warnings.
 If modifications to the rules cause these warnings to occur,